These quick and easy nachos are a guaranteed crowd-pleaser. They’re loaded with everything you could possibly want from a nachos recipe.

-Once meat is browned and thoroughly cooked, drain off the grease and set aside.
+Add the taco seasoning and salt and pepper to suit your tastes.
+Once the meat is cooked, drain off the grease and set aside.

-2. Spread the tortilla chips onto a cookie sheet and bake at 350 degrees Fahrenheit for about 10 minutes (or until crispy).
+2. Bake the chips.
+Spread the tortilla chips onto a baking sheet and bake at 350 degrees for about 10 minutes.

-4. Place the pan back into the oven until the cheese is melted.
+4. Bake.
+Place the pan back into the oven and bake until the cheese is melted.